SimplyBLGDev/BLG-Base/DEV RULES.md

-# STYLE GUIDE
+# Style Guide

-## FILE AND CLASS NAMES
+## File, Folder, and Class Names

-*.gd* files are ALWAYS named the same as their class name (exactly the same) class_names (and by extension filenames) are capitalized and if multiple words are necessary they are written in **PascalCase**.
+- **.gd files** must always be named exactly the same as their class name.
+- **Class names** (and their corresponding filenames) must be capitalized and written in **PascalCase**.
+- Namespaces correspond to folders within the project structure, unless it is a generic or utility class.

-If there's a dependent related class make them belong to their 'namespace' (named prefix within the filename) for example, if there's an Item label class as part of the HUD class which in turn is part of the UI class it may be called UI_HUD_ItemLabel and it will be in the file *UI_HUD_ItemLabel.gd*.
+- Files are organized through folders known as _namespaces_, files contained within these namespaces belong to it and are prefixed by all its namespaces.
+For example, if there is an `ItemLabel` class as part of the HUD system within the UI system, it should be named `UI_HUD_ItemLabel` and located at `res://UI/HUD/UI_HUD_ItemLabel.gd`.
+	- If a script is named the same as its namespace, it should not repeat its name.
+Instead, it should be treated as the root of the namespace, rather than a member of it.
+This script will still be placed in the root of the namespace's folder.
+For example, the `Kernel.gd` file should be located at `res://Kernel/Kernel.gd` rather than `res://Kernel/Kernel_Kernel.gd`.
+- **Folder names** used as namespaces should also be capitalized.
+Namespaces represent subsystems or areas of the software and should never represent a file type (e.g., avoid creating namespaces for all scripts, all images, all audio files, etc.).

-> Namespaces are delimited by underscores, class names cannot contain underscores to avoid ambiguity.
+> Namespaces are delimited by underscores.
+Therefore Class names cannot contain underscores to avoid ambiguity.

-## VARIABLE NAMES
+## Variable Names

-Variables always use **snake_case**, entirely in lowercase, even for initials like *hud* and *ui*.
+- Variables must always use **snake_case**, written entirely in lowercase, even in acronyms i.e. *hud* and *ui*.

-Variables are always typed (unless there's a __really__ good reason not to), examples:
+- Variables must always be explicitly _typed_ unless there is a compelling reason not to do so.
+Examples:
 ```swift
 var result_of_function := function_with_a_return_type()
 var typecast_var: Player = find_objects_in_group("player")[0]